rsutphin/mrandmrs-site/source/wedding.html.markdown

 but who wants to worry about feeding the meter?
 (Or driving home from a brewery?)
 Revolution is an easy walk (500 feet) from the California stop on the CTA blue line — easily accessible from either downtown or O'Hare airport.
 For the public transit-skeptical, cabs are widely available in Chicago.
-See the <a href="locations.html" class="comingsoon">Travel</a> page for more info.
+See the [Travel](locations.html) page for more info.

 ## Wedding party